angelina-zhang/angelina-zhang.github.io/_projects/musical-doorbell/index.md

 ---
 layout: post
 title: Musical Doorbell
-description:  Redesigning the experience of knocking on a doorbell.
-Taking apart a xylophone and transforming the scale of a xylophone into physical space and incorporated a scotch yoke with a piston behind.
+description:  Redesigning the experience of knocking on a doorbell, transforming the scale of a xylophone into physical space.
 skills:
   - CAD
   - Laser Cutting